These are the few productivity tools I pay for, as I believe they offer great value

-The number of tools and apps which claim to magically boost our productivity can be overwhelming.
-So I’ve gathered here over 50 which I particularly like for my writing life and online business.
+The number of apps and services which claim to magically boost our work can be overwhelming.
+So I’ve gathered here over 50 productivity tools which I particularly like for my writing life and online business.
 Almost all are free, or have a good free option for getting started.

 It’s important, of course, not to collect productivity tools for the sake of it.
 You need to be sure a project is worth doing and fits the bigger picture of how you want to spend your time, before getting seduced by a shiny tool.
 I was surprised that my list extended beyond 50 tools I claim to “use”, and this exercise itself made me think hard about why I “need” so many for my work.